Policy Agenda

 • $101 Billion: Projected cost of treating falls by 2030

-• $50 Billion: Total medical expenditures associated with falls in 2015 alone
+• $80 Billion: Total medical expenditures associated with falls every year

-• $81,300: Average lifetime costs for patients are caused by a fall-related injury
+• $81,300: Average lifetime costs for patients caused by a fall-related injury

 • $30,000: Average hospital cost for a fall-related injury